Frequently Asked Questions

 Do I have to use Duo every time I login?

-There are several common reasons why you may not be able to select the option to remember your device.
+There are several common reasons why you may not be prompted on the ownership of your device:

-• If you have configured Duo to automatically send you a push, text, or call instead of asking you which one to use
+- If you have configured Duo to automatically send you a verified push or SMS message instead of asking you which one to use

-• If your web browser does not have cookie support enabled.
-If you are using the F5 stand-alone VPN client, make sure that cookies are enabled in Internet Explorer (if you're using Windows) or Safari (if you're using a Mac).
+- If your web browser does not have cookie support enabled.
+If you are using the F5 stand-alone VPN client, make sure that cookies are enabled in Edge (if you're using Windows) or Safari (if you're using a Mac).

 What if I don't have a data plan on my phone?
 What if I don't have a connection?

-The Duo smart phone app provides options that work without a data plan, a texting plan or even a connection, if necessary.
-The app can generate the required code without need of either a telephone signal or data plan, and it can do so anywhere in the world.
-If you have a signal and data plan, the app makes two-factor authentication as easy as a pushing a single button, but if you don't, you can use the app to generate a six digit code and enter that instead.
+The Duo smart phone app provides options that work without a data plan, a texting plan, or even a connection, if necessary.
+The app can generate the required code without needing either a telephone signal or data plan, and it can do so anywhere in the world.
+If you have a signal and data plan, the app makes two-factor authentication as easy as entering a 3-digit code through Verified Push, but if you don't, you can use the app to generate a six-digit code and enter that instead.

-Can I set Duo to automatically use a particular authentication method?
+Can I set Duo to automatically use a particular authentication?

 Common Issues